Some Girls (Rachel Stevens song)

-"Some Girls" is a song by English singer Rachel Stevens from the 2004 reissue of her debut studio album, Funky Dory (2003).
+"Some Girls" is a song by English singer Rachel Stevens from the 2004 reissue of her debut solo studio album, Funky Dory (2003).
 It was written by Richard X and Hannah Robinson, and produced by the former, with additional production from Pete Hoffman.
 It was also included on Stevens' second studio album, Come and Get It (2005).
 The song's music features a schaffel beat influenced by glam rock, and its lyrics describe a pop singer who performs sexual favours in her efforts to achieve stardom.

 The song was released on 12 July 2004 as a charity single for Sport Relief.
-The single reached number two on the UK Singles Chart.
+"Some Girls" entered and peaked at number two on the UK Singles Chart.
 Paul Weiland directed the accompanying music video, in which Stevens leads a parade of women out of the sewers and down the streets of London.
 American dance musician Henri released a cover version of "Some Girls" as a single in 2006.
 The song was recognised as the Best Pop Record of 2004 through the Popjustice £20 Music Prize.